Caring for Your New Smile After Invisalign Treatment

 It is important that you look after your teeth and that you brush at least twice a day and floss once-a-day.
 This straightforward routine will only take a few minutes and is the easiest way to continue enjoying good dental health.
 If your teeth were significantly out of alignment before treatment, you could find your teeth are even easier to look after now they are straight.

 While having beautifully straight teeth may make it easier to brush and floss thoroughly, it is still vital that you visit your dentist for regular dental examinations and cleanings.
-Without regular dental care, there’s a risk you could develop tooth decay or gum disease and according to Ideal Family Dentistry, "Gum disease is one of the top reasons for tooth loss in adults...".
+Without regular dental care, there’s a risk you could develop tooth decay or gum disease.
 Regular hygiene appointments will remove plaque and tartar from your teeth, reducing your risk of tooth decay and gum disease while ensuring your smile continues to sparkle.
 Regular dental care is also important, so your dentist can check for other signs of problems and can complete oral cancer screenings.
 Clinical research has shown links between poor oral health and other serious health conditions, so looking after your teeth has a protective effect on your general health.

 You will need to come and see us here at Ballard Orthodontics every so often.
 These occasional checkups are just an opportunity for our orthodontist to check the positions of your teeth and to ensure your retainer is still fitting correctly.
 Following these simple guidelines will help ensure that you enjoy your smile for life.